sharetribe/flex-docs/src/docs/howto-design/customize-image-sizes/index.md

 In order to make sure that the `ListingCard` component renders correctly everywhere, make sure to fetch the 2:3 image variants we used here on every page where the `ListingCard` component is used.
-Furthermore, the changes listed in this cookbook can be applied to other components that view listing images too.
+Furthermore, the changes listed in this how-to guide can be applied to other components that view listing images too.
 The `.aspectWrapper` class name is usually a good search keyword when finding all components that need to be updated.